ghiggi/gpm_api/CONTRIBUTING.rst

 Contributing to test data
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If your changes include updating test data, you may work with the ``gpm/tests/data/`` directory as you would with any other git repository.
+If your changes modify the structure of the GPM-API xarray Dataset, you will likely need to update the test data in the ``gpm/tests/data/`` directory.
+This directory functions as a separate git directory, with its own history and remote repository.
-You need to ask the maintainers to become a contributor on the `gpm_api_test_data <https://github.com/ghiggi/gpm_api_test_data>`_ repository to create a branch and a Pull Request.
+To update the test data, you need to ask the maintainers to become a contributor on the `gpm_api_test_data <https://github.com/ghiggi/gpm_api_test_data>`_ repository in order to create a branch and a Pull Request.
 The GPM-API repository keeps track of the currently checked-out commit of the test-data repository.
 When the checked-out commit changes, you can register this change in the GPM-API repository by running

 .. code-block:: bash